 Most company leaders have little respect for informal learning.
 Many wouldn’t even be able to define it if asked to.
 In their defense, there is generally a low level of awareness of social learning and its benefits for the workplace.
 This is unfortunate since increased employee satisfaction/engagement and a lowered bottom line result when workers’ needs for social learning are acknowledged and facilitated.
 Let’s take a closer look at these benefits.

 Increased employee satisfaction/engagement

 Not many employees can honestly say that they are satisfied with their work situations.
-In America alone only 30 percent of employed individuals are happy with their jobs, according to GALLUP.
+In America alone only 30 percent of employed individuals are happy with their jobs4, according to GALLUP.
 The vast majority of individuals are emotionally disconnected from their work and only show up to earn a paycheck.
 Increased social learning campaigns can change this.
 When employees are given opportunities to connect and collaborate with peers and are released from schedules packed with formal learning activities, creativity often ensues, as does job satisfaction and engagement.
-As Bloomfire stated in the article 5 Tips to Increase Social Learning in the Workplace, “It (social learning) is more flexible and cost effective than traditional learning methods, encourages engagement and participation, and improves collaboration.”
+As Bloomfire stated in the article 5 Tips to Increase Social Learning in the Workplace, “It (social learning) is more flexible and cost effective than traditional learning methods, encourages engagement and participation, and improves collaboration5.”

 Lowered bottom line